unfinishedprojs/demo-server/readme.md

 Messy project, dont try to make sense of it

-- Implement actual Oceanic.js code to create Invites (hopefully once this is done I finally push to github)
+- Implement actual Oceanic.js code to create Invites DONE

 - Fix login, as it is currently disabled